vyassu/DeepSentiment/README.md

 sudo pip install SpeechRecognition sudo pip install -U scikit-learn
 ```
+Note: There may be other prerequiste library files that needs to installed before installing the above mentioned modules.

 2.)
 Follow the instructions mentioned in the [ link ](http://aubio.org/) to install Aubio(pitch extraction library).

 3.)
 If you want to train your own model, then install the latest version of [ Apache Spark ] (http://spark.apache.org/downloads.html)